ismetdagli/HaX-CoNN/README.md

 ## Experimental Setup in Detail (Step by step instructions)

 This is an empirical study.
 We are listing the details on how we collected data.
-The data collected through profiling has been encoded to scripts.
+The data collected through profiling has been encoded into scripts.
 Run the makefile to build some of the necessary binaries to collect data.

 NOTE: Even though collecting data per executions takes a couple of seconds, building an engine/plan takes a couple of minutes.
 This is because TensorRT builder checks and applies possible optimizations to run the kernels efficiently.
 Even though disabling some of them are partially provided by their APIs, this is not definitely suggested to comprehensively evaluate our work.
 So, building the binary files and running `make` below takes ~1 hours on Xavier AGX.